justcoding-dev/SimLocation/README.md

 # SimLocation
 Update simulated location in Xcode to be updated with simple movements

+In case you want to quickly test some location based features of your shiny new app without creating GPX waypoint lists yourself.

+Also, if you walk around with your shiny iPhone and pretend to throw imaginary balls at imaginary creatures, feel free to imagine the walking part as well.

 # Usage